MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

  - Zentrum Paul Klee
 	Show-casing one of Switzerland's most renowned artists, and hosting around 4,000 pieces of his work, the museum in Bern conducts guided tours and also has interactive programs for children.
 Find more information here: https://www.zpk.org/en/art-mediation/guided-tours-43.html
+	Angelika Kaufmann Museum
+	Kaufmann was a famous female Swiss artist who built in international reputation in the 18th Century.